MaxKotlan/Cuda-Matrix-Multiplication-Benchmark/README.md

  only computes a single matrix of n size.
         --only [int]

- sets number of threads per block (default: 256).
+ sets the number of threads per block (default: 256).
 Should be a multiple of cuda cores
         --block_threads [int 1-1024]

- outputs matrix a, b and result. (not reccomented for extremely large matrices)
+ outputs matrix a, b and result. (not recommended for extremely large matrices)
         --mat_print                    (prints to the console)
         --mat_save [filepath]          (saves to disk. filepath optional)
 ```